.png)

 The Mechanism of Consolidation

-The consolidated companies are dissolved as of the date on which the deed of incorporation of the consolidated companies is passed by the MoLHR.
-Since the signing date of the deed of consolidation, the merging company directors are prohibited from taking legal actions unless required to implement consolidation.
+The consolidated companies are dissolved as of the date on which the deed of incorporation of the consolidated company is legalized by the MoL.
+From the deed of consolidation’s signing date, the BoD of the consolidating company is prohibited from taking legal actions unless it is required to implement the consolidation.

 The Mechanism of Consolidation